 Carlisle Eden Mind is a not a medical charity, our concern is with people, not illness.
 While the diagnosis of mental health problems, and possible treatments are important, our primary concern is the impact on the people affected.

-Tyson Fury’s personal story with mental health reaches across all types of demographics and by allowing Carlisle Eden Mind an insight into his story we can then help share it with our local audience, and hopefully reach someone who will benefit from it.
+Tyson Fury’s personal story with mental health floods across all types of demographics and by allowing Carlisle Eden Mind an insight into his story we can then hope to share it with our local audience, and and reach someone that can identify their problems and reach out for support.
+We’re in your corner.

 Myself and Tracy Gannon from Carlisle United turned up to the event at the Sands Centre a few hours early on Saturday evening for an arranged meeting with Tyson Fury for Carlisle Eden Mind.